junxit/us-congress-bills-114/bill.md

     - **(A)** two shall be academic researchers, data experts, or have experience in administering programs; and
     - **(B)** one shall have expertise in database management, confidentiality, and privacy matters.
 - **(b)** *Expertise* In making appointments under this section, consideration should be given to individuals with expertise in economics, statistics, program evaluation, data security, confidentiality, or database management.
-- **(c)** *Chairperson and co-chairperson* The President shall select the chairperson of the Commission and the Speaker of the House of Representatives shall select the co-chairperson.
+- **(c)** *Chairperson and co-Chairperson* The President shall select the chairperson of the Commission and the Speaker of the House of Representatives shall select the co-chairperson.
 - **(d)** *Timing of appointments* Appointments to the Commission shall be made not later than 45 days after the date of enactment of this Act.
 - **(e)** *Terms; vacancies* Each member shall be appointed for the duration of the Commission.
 Any vacancy in the Commission shall not affect its powers, and shall be filled in the manner in which the original appointment was made.
 - **(f)** *Compensation* Members of the Commission shall serve without pay.